KILTprotocol/specifications/docs/did/asset-did-spec.md

 At the present time, not fragments is allowed in an Asset DID URL.
 The specification of fragments in an Asset DID URL will result in a parsing error.

+## Security and Privacy Requirements

+Being purely generative, Asset DIDs do not have support for verification and encryption keys.

+Furthermore, since Asset DIDs are meant to identify public, passive assets, correlation is a needed feature.
+It is possible for two different Asset DIDs to logically refer to the same asset (for instance NFTs that have been bridged across chains), and research is undergoing to provide a link between all the different instances of it.

 [did-core-spec]: https://www.w3.org/TR/did-core
 [did-resolve-spec]: https://w3c-ccg.github.io/did-resolution/
 [did-url-spec]: https://www.w3.org/TR/did-core/#did-url-syntax